anuket-project/anuket-specifications/doc/common/chapter00.md

 <a name="1.3"></a>
 ## Project Goals and Purpose

-The goal of the task force is to develop a robust infrastructure model and a limited discrete set of architectures built on that model that can be tested and validated for use across the entire member community.
+The goal of the task force is to develop a robust infrastructure model and a limited discrete set of architectures built on that model that can be validated for use across the entire member community.
 The community, which is made up of a cross section of global operators and supporting vendors alike, was created to support the development, deployment and management of NFV applications faster and more easily.

 All of this had led to a growing awareness of the need to develop more open models and validation mechanisms to bring the most value to telco operators as well as vendors, by agreeing on a standard set of infrastructure profiles to use for the underlying infrastructure to support VNF/CNF applications across the industry and telecom community at large.
 To achieve this goal, the cloud environment needs to be fully abstracted via APIs and other mechanisms to the VNFs/CNFs so that both developers of the VNF/CNF applications and the operators managing the environments can benefit from the flexibility that the disaggregation of the underlying infrastructure offers.